Sedona Fire & Police Departments

 Topics.
 This historical marker is listed in these topic lists: Charity & Public Work • Settlements & Settlers.

 Location.
 34° 52.073′ N, 111° 45.718′ W. Marker is in Sedona, Arizona, in Yavapai County.
 Marker can be reached from Hwy 89A.
 Located along the wall within a outdoor mall called The Shops at Hyatt Piñon.
 Next to Wildflower Bread Company (A2-3) at the far end.
 Touch for map.
 Marker is at or near this postal address: 101 N Hwy 89A, Sedona AZ 86336, United States of America.
 Touch for directions.

 Credits.
 This page was last revised on May 5, 2019.
-This page originally submitted on April 28, 2019, by Denise Boose of Tehachapi, California.
-This page has been viewed 46 times since then.
+It was originally submitted on April 28, 2019, by Denise Boose of Tehachapi, California.
+This page has been viewed 92 times since then and 7 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on April 28, 2019, by Denise Boose of Tehachapi, California. • Andrew Ruppenstein was the editor who published this page.